decoy-school/school-site/src/curricula/geography.md

 § The ability to express well-balanced opinions, rooted in very good knowledge and understanding about current issues in society and the environment, particularly those relating to climate change and sustainability;

 We hope that these concepts will enable Decoy pupils to understand their world, their role in it and their associated responsibilities.
+Our curriculum will instil in pupils, a sense of being a custodian of the planet and an understanding of how to be world citizens who take action to reduce climate change and the negative impacts this is having on our wonderful world.

 Children are inspired to be geographers by taking part in fieldtrips with a clear geographical purpose and experience.
 There is a comprehensive menu of trips throughout their time at Decoy community Primary School